brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

 ## Major TODOs

 - Integrate with IndexedDBShim and some other libraries such as Sequelize, Squel.js, WebSqlSync, Persistence.js, Knex, etc.
-- Version with proper BLOB support
+- Consistent BLOB support for all platforms
+- Resolve or document remaining [open Cordova-sqlite-storage bugs](https://github.com/litehelpers/Cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Abug-general)

 ## For future considertion